Home

 Contact Us

-Sarah Elizabeth "Betsy"
+Sarah Elizabeth 'Betsy'

 (Minerd) Krick

-Sarah Elizabeth "Betsy" (Minerd) Krick was born in 1838 near Scio, Harrison County, OH, the daughter of John and Barbara (Shaeffer) Minerd Jr. She was a pioneer settler of western Ohio and eastern Indiana.
+Sarah Elizabeth "Betsy" (Minerd) Krick was born on July 8, 1839 near Scio, Harrison County, OH, the daughter of John and Barbara (Shaeffer) Minerd Jr.

 In 1840, when Betsy was age two, she and her parents left Harrison County.
 Using "a good team of horses and a substantial wagon," a newspaper once said, they traveled across the state, a "very tedious and slow" journey.
 The family settled in Van Wert County, OH, and in 1845 moved to a farm along the Ohio state line in Allen County, IN.